-I know it may seem like a lot to do to stay on The Daniel Plan when you already have a busy schedule (like when the kids are getting back in school).
+I know it may seem like a lot to do to stay on The Daniel Plan when you already have a busy schedule.
 But it’s worth it.
 The difference you will see and feel is well worth the time investment you make in the program.

 Nonetheless, I want to make this program as easy as possible to follow even if you do work full time (or more) and juggle a thousand other responsibilities.
 Here’s what I recommend.

-- Make extra brown rice.
-Make rice twice during the week.
-On Sunday, cook 2 cups of raw rice with 4 cups of filtered water, 1 tbsp. of olive oil and ½ tsp. of sea salt (See cooking suggestions below).
+Make extra brown rice Make rice twice during the week.
+On Sunday, cook 2 cups of raw rice with 4 cups of filtered water, 1 tbsp. of olive oil and ½ tsp. of sea salt.
+Cover and leave covered, bring to boil, and simmer on lowest heat for 45 minutes.
+Do not stir.
+Optional: add 1 tsp. of turmeric or 2 round ¼-inch slices of ginger to the water when cooking.
+These are powerful anti-inflammatories.
 Keep it in the fridge and heat up as needed.
 Then do the same thing again on Wednesday.

-Use organic frozen vegetables if you do not have time to prepare and cook vegetables.
-Choose organic and choose from a wide variety available.
+Use organic frozen vegetables If you do not have time to prepare and cook vegetables.
+Choose a wide variety of organic vegetables.
 Cascadian Farms provide good quality organic, frozen vegetables—almost as good as fresh.

-Use wild Alaskan canned salmon as your protein source at any meal.
-My favorite tasting brand is Vital Choice Seafood (www.vitalchoice.com).
+Use wild Alaska canned salmon as your protein source at any meal.

 Shakes are quick to prepare in the morning.
 They take less than 10 minutes to prepare and consume!